 If you’re in B2B tech, you probably offer at least one app or tool or widget in at least one of the app marketplaces out there.
 If your products can in any way be described as a platform, it's a good idea to run your own marketplace too.

-Additionally, when an iPaaS is not embedded in your app, like in the case of Zapier or Integromat, customers have to leave your app to install, manage, and pay for their integrations – leaving the customer experience entirely out of your control.
+Additionally, if your company is uses an integration platform tool (iPaaS) that is not embedded in your app, like in the case of Zapier or Integromat, customers have to leave your app to install, manage, and pay for their integrations – leaving the customer experience entirely out of your control.
 This leaves the possibility of lackluster support that organizations have limited control over.

 Whether a product is designed to be embedded in hundreds of other systems (ie.Twilio) or designed for hundreds of systems to run on it (ie.SalesForce), companies who offer their customers a seamless integration experience are able to leverage an entire ecosystem of products to increase adoption, attract new leads, decrease customer churn, and increase upsells.